Vivek563/Complete-Auth-System-Backend/README.md

 2. Import the provided Postman collection.
 3. Update the environment variables with your API base URL (`http://localhost:8000`).
 4. Test each endpoint by sending requests.

+## Note
+I have added i sample env file and removed the .env file from gitignore.
+Please rename the .env.sample to .env and add your own credentials.
+And also add your own email and password in the .env file for sending email.